bespinian/trainings/gcp-workshops/README.md

   ```

 - Now create a GCP service account named `gke-cloudsql-example` via the IAM panel in the GCP web console.
-  Give it the `Cloud SQL Client` and the `Secret Accessor` permissions.
+  Give it the `Cloud SQL Client` and the `Secret Manager Secret Accessor` permissions.

 - Create the policy-binding tying the Kubernetes service account `tabsorspaces-sa` in the namespace `gcp-ws-day3` to the newly created `gke-cloudsql-example` GCP service account: